ekomsSavior/Jam_fi/README.md

 1. **Fake Access Point** – Jam_Fi broadcasts a rogue SSID (you choose the name) using beacon spoofing.
 Clients in range see it as a real network.

-2. **Automatic DNS & Traffic Redirection** – Once a client connects, all their DNS requests are spoofed to point to the attacker’s IP (`10.0.0.1`).
-Every HTTP request is silently redirected to the attacker’s web server.
+2. **Automatic DNS & Traffic Redirection** – Once a client connects, all their DNS requests are spoofed to point to the attacker's IP (`10.0.0.1`).
+Every HTTP request is silently redirected to the attacker's web server.

-3. **Injection Page** – The victim is served `injection.html`, a fake “System Update Required” page.
+3. **Injection Page** – The victim is served `injection.html`, a fake "System Update Required" page.
    - A **JavaScript keylogger** captures every keystroke (including special keys like Enter, Backspace, Arrows, etc.) and sends them in batches every 2 seconds to the server.
    - After 5 seconds, the page automatically redirects to `fake_update.html`.

-4. **Fake Update Page** – The victim is prompted to click a button to install a “security update”.
+4. **Fake Update Page** – The victim is prompted to click a button to install a "security update".
    - If you selected a payload from your `payloads/` folder, the button triggers an automatic download of that file (renamed as `Security_Update.exe`).
    - After download, the victim is redirected to a harmless site (e.g., Google) to avoid suspicion.

 5. **Payload Serving** – Any file you place in the `payloads/` folder will be listed when you start the MITM module.
 Choose one (or none for keylogger only) and Jam_Fi serves it automatically.
    - Supported payloads: `.exe`, `.bat`, `.apk`, `.zip`, `.vba`, `.py`, `.html`, etc.

 6. **Keystroke Logging** – All captured keystrokes are saved to `loot/keystroke_log_*.txt`.
    - Session metadata (IP, User‑Agent, requested path) is stored in `loot/session_log_*.txt`.

 7. **Ngrok Support** – Want to deliver payloads remotely?
 When you enable Ngrok, Jam_Fi:
    - Starts a public tunnel on port 80.
    - Rewrites the injected HTML to use the public Ngrok URL.
    - Allows victims outside your local network to interact with the attack (use only in authorized labs).

 ### Example workflow

-1. Victim sees “Free_Public_WiFi” and connects.
+1. Victim sees "Free_Public_WiFi" and connects.
-2. They open a browser and are greeted with: *“Critical System Update Required”*.
+2. They open a browser and are greeted with: *"Critical System Update Required"*.
 3. While they read, every key they type is sent to your `keystroke_log.txt`.
-4. After 5 seconds, they are redirected to a page that says “Click to install the update”.
+4. After 5 seconds, they are redirected to a page that says "Click to install the update".
 5. When they click, your chosen payload (e.g., `payload.exe`) downloads.
 6. Everything is logged, and you walk away with credentials, keystrokes, and a backdoor on the target machine.

 ### Customisation

 - Edit `loot/injection.html` to change the fake update message or keylogger behaviour.
 - Edit `loot/fake_update.html` to modify the download button or redirection URL.
 - Add your own payloads to `payloads/` – Jam_Fi lists them automatically when you start the MITM module.

 All files are served from `http://10.0.0.1`.
 For remote access, answer `y` when asked about Ngrok and follow the on‑screen URL.